imadoualid/command-mannagement-app/README.md

 # command-mannagement-app
-application using java spring boot deployed on docker and kubernetes to manage command and product inventory
+application using java spring boot and angular deployed on docker and kubernetes to manage command and product inventory